Planning Panels Victoria

 What is the role of Planning Panels Victoria?

 Planning panels are administered by Planning Panels Victoria, which is located within the Department of Environment, Land, Water and Planning.

 Planning Panels Victoria consists of the Chief Panel Member and six senior panel members.
 There are also approximately sixty-five sessional panel members.
-Individual panels are drawn from the seven full-time panel members and the pool of sessional panel members.
+Individual panels are drawn from the pool of full-time and sessional panel members.

 Types of planning panels and committees

 Planning panels are commonly appointed to hear submissions made about amendments to planning schemes and to recommend and advise about whether the amendment should proceed.

 A panel may be appointed to consider other matters such as planning permits referred or called in by the Minister for Planning or applied for in conjunction with a planning scheme amendment.